AlterMannomann/otap/README.md

 For function and generation overview see currently [otap_test package description](./otap_ddl/packages/otap_test.md).

 See [simple_test_setup.sql](./otap_test/basic/simple_test_setup.sql) for a first impression.
-Design is made to support other languages on system base, not on user base.
+Design is made to support other languages on session base.
 Templates exist that can be translated.
 Layout orientation left, middle and right is supported for languages that read from right to left.
 This needs also adjustment on the templates to reorganize columns right to left.
 Supports test procedures or scripts.

 ![otap_simple_test](https://github.com/user-attachments/assets/27bf12b7-7fea-42ea-9056-e4e0881c9d47)